Confidential RSVP counselors are available 24/7

 Special arrangements with SART allow confidential assistance and support to the WashU community at local hospitals in the event of sexual assault

-The RSVP Center, WUPD or Health Services can contact SART for you if desire
+The RSVP Center, WUPD or the Student Health Center can contact SART for you if desire

-WUPD and Health Services can respond along with or instead of a counselor from the RSVP Center
+WUPD and Student Health Center can respond along with or instead of a counselor from the RSVP Center

 If you have not asked to contact SART, many hospitals will automatically contact SART if you disclose the reason for your visit is sexual assault